Defining Dentistry: What is a cavity?

 MI Paste® is the only product for professional use containing Recaldent™, a special milk-derived protein that releases calcium and phosphate to the surface of the teeth.

 What does that mean?
 Your dentist will take out all the soft areas and put in a material to fill the tooth back to normal.
-When fillings are large, your dentist may suggest dental crowns to replace the damaged part.
+When fillings are large, your dentist may suggest a crown to protect the tooth.

 • Stage 4: The cavity has now reached the pulp layer and the cavity has the potential to affect the nerve within the pulp.